willn/go_meals_scheduling/DIRECTIONS_END_SURVEY.md

 ### Upload to Gather
 * open gather site, and upload the entries
+* If Gather complains about row 2, that is actually the second row in the file.
 * resolve any scheduling conflicts
   - check the Kitchen and Dining Room availability
   - meals currently add 2h 15m before and after the announced meal serving time.